 Century's long-term vision in the iron ore sector is to become one of the major iron producing companies in Canada.
-With the support of its strategic partners, WISCO and China Minmetals, both of which are major Chinese state-owned enterprises, the Company believes it is well-positioned to achieve this goal when the iron ore market cycle recovers.
-It continues to monitor market conditions and to work to maintain its properties in conditions that will allow exploration and development activities to commence again when conditions are appropriate.
+With the support of its strategic investment partners, WISCO (now a subsidiary of China Baowu Steel Group) and China Minmetals, both of which are major Chinese state-owned enterprises, the Company believes it is well-positioned to achieve this goal as the iron ore market continues its recovery.

+The Company is rapidly advancing its Joyce Lake project including financing.
+It also continues to monitor market conditions and to maintain its other properties in a condition that will allow exploration and development activities to re-commence when conditions are appropriate.